mindspore-ai/docs/docs/mindspore/source_en/model_train/dataset/eager.md

 This example will use Transform in the `mindspore.dataset.vision` module to transform a given image.

-You only need to focus on what kind of data transform have to use, not any code for the data pipeline.

 The Eager mode of the Vision Transform supports `numpy.array` or `PIL.Image` type data as input parameters.
+For more examples, please refer to: [Illustration Of Vision Transforms](https://www.mindspore.cn/docs/en/master/api_python/samples/dataset/vision_gallery.html)

 ```python
 import numpy as np